BusisiwePieterson/Nginx-Loadbalancer/README.md

 ![images](images/Screenshot_16.png)

-2. Lastly, paste the Public IP adress of Nginx load balancer to your browser, you should see the same webpages, but this time served by the load balancer.
+2. Lastly, paste the Public IP address of the Nginx load balancer to your browser, you should see the same webpages, but this time served by the load balancer.

-  - To test that the load balancer is working reload the browser, in doing so you will see that the `Public IP` in the html file changes which means it is different instances that requests are distributed to.
+  - To test that the load balancer is working reload the browser, in doing so you will see that the `Public IP` in the HTML file changes which means it is different instances that are serving the requests.

 ![images](images/Screenshot_17.png)